 In this tutorial, we will discuss about Cucumber Testing Tool.
 However, before starting with Cucumber, we should know what Behavior Driven Development (BDD) is.

 What is Behavioral Driven Development (BDD)?

-BDD is a set of practices that helps to reduce the rework caused by misunderstanding or vague requirements, narrow the communication gaps between development team, testing team and customers and promote continuous communication among them.
-In BDD, tests written in plain descriptive English (Gherkin) and they are more user focused.
-As the tests are in plain English, so everyone like Business stakeholders, Business Analyst, QA Team and Developers can contribute in testing.
-Cucumber is one such open source tool, which supports Behavior Driven Development (BDD).
-In simple words, Cucumber can defined as a testing framework, driven by plain English.
-It serves as documentation, automated tests, and a development aid – all in one.
+BDD is a set of practices that helps to reduce the rework caused by misunderstanding or vague requirements, narrow the communication gaps between the development team, testing team, and customers and promote continuous communication among them.
+In BDD, tests are written in plain descriptive English (Gherkin) and they are more user-focused.
+As the tests are in plain English, so everyone like Business stakeholders, Business Analyst, QA Team, and Developers can contribute to testing.
+Cucumber is one such open-source tool, which supports Behavior Driven Development (BDD).
+In simple words, Cucumber can be defined as a testing framework, driven by plain English.
+It serves as documentation, automated tests, and development aid – all in one.

 How Cucumber works?

 - Cucumber reads the code written in plain English text (Language Gherkin) in the feature file.

 - It finds the exact match of each step in the step definition.

 - The piece of code to execute can be different software frameworks like Selenium, Ruby on Rails, etc.

 - This has become the reason for Cucumber’s popularity over other frameworks, like JBehave, JDave, Easyb, etc.